bootphon/phonemizer/README.md

 ### Token separators

-You can specify separators for phonemes, syllables (festival only) and words.
+You can specify separators for phones, syllables (festival only) and words.

     $ echo "hello world" | phonemize -b festival -w ' ' -p ''